The index of centralizers of elements of reductive Lie algebras

 \subsection{Description of the paper}

 Let us briefly explain our approach.
 Denote by $\nil{\g}$ the nilpotent cone of $\g$.
 As noticed previously, it suffices to prove $\ind \g^e=\rk \g$ for all $e$ in $\nil{\g}$.
-If the equality holds for $e$, it does for all elements of $G.e$; we shortly say that $G.e$ satisfies the Elashvili's conjecture.
+If the equality holds for $e$, it does for all elements of $G.e$; we shortly say that $G.e$ satisfies Elashvili's conjecture.

 From a nilpotent orbit $\orb{\l}$ of a reductive factor $\l$ of a parabolic subalgebra of $\g$, we can construct a nilpotent orbit of $\g$ having the same codimension in $\g$ as $\orb{\l}$ in $\l$ and having other remarkable properties.
-The nilpotent orbits obtained in such a way are called {\it induced}; the other ones are called {\it rigid}. {\it Richardson} orbits are induced nilpotent orbits from a zero orbit.
+The nilpotent orbits obtained in such a way are called {\it induced}; the other ones are called {\it rigid}.
 We refer the reader to Subsection~\ref{brn} for more precisions about this topic.
-Using Bolsinov's criterion of Theorem~\ref{tint1}, we first prove Theorem~\ref{tint2} for all Richardson nilpotent orbits and then, by an induction process, we show that the conjecture reduces to the case of rigid nilpotent orbits.
+Using Bolsinov's criterion of Theorem~\ref{tint1}, we first prove Theorem~\ref{tint2} for all induced nilpotent orbits and so the conjecture reduces to the case of rigid nilpotent orbits.
 To deal with rigid nilpotent orbits, we use methods developed in~\cite{Ch} by the first author, and resumed in~\cite{Mo1} by the second author, based on nice properties of Slodowy slices of nilpotent orbits.\\

 In more details, the paper is organized as follows:\\